-Speak to your ward consultant
+Speak to your Ward Consultant

-Ask about they’re trained in Continuing Healthcare
+Ask whether they’re trained in Continuing Healthcare

 Begin the Checklist assessment

 You may be tempted to ask a Nurse or Social Worker.
 They’ll both try to be helpful, but may not be the best people to speak to.
-You’re usually best off speaking with your ward Consultant.
+You’re usually best off speaking with your Ward Consultant.
 Find out when they’re doing their ward walkaround and approach them.